 Best steps for a successful website launch

-So, what are the ideal steps to make the new project smooth sailing, instead of stressful and over budget?
 This blog post is all about the relationship between design and copy, plus tips on structuring your copy so the designer can bring it to life.

 Should you start your website project with copywriting?